-I am a certified sex therapist who purposely de-emphasizes sex-related behavior and sexual performance in my clinical practice.
-Instead I prefer to explore issues of sexual identity and self-esteem with my male clients as well as how ones intentional behavior interfaces with fundamental evolutionary principles (see Evolutionary Principle below).
+I am a certified sex therapist who purposely de-emphasizes sexual behavior and sexual performance in my clinical practice.
+Instead I prefer to explore issues of sexual identity and self-esteem with my male clients as well as how their behavior interfaces with basic evolutionary principles (see Evolutionary Principle at end of article).
 In a previous Manly Man blog (captaincliff.wordpress.com) I discuss the downsides of living in a phallocentric society.
-Phallocentric is just a big word referring to those cultures that oversubscribe to stereotypical masculine principles and who worship the male genitalia otherwise known colloquially as the “dick”.
-I mentioned that Ancient Rome was a prime example of a phallocentric society and one which has been described as technologically advanced yet strangely obsessed with it’s own sexual vigor and political fortune.
+Phallocentric is just a big word referring to those cultures that oversubscribe to stereotypical masculine principles.
+Simply put I mean societies that for various reason(s) worship male genitalia otherwise known colloquially as the “dick”.
+In the same blog I cite Ancient Rome as a good example of a phallocentric society, one which was technologically advanced yet strangely obsessed with it’s own sexual vigor and political fortune.
 The Roman Empire wanted both qualities to last forever and even coined the latin term “Imperium sine fine” which roughly translates to “Power without end”.
-Paradoxically, their fear of losing power and control may have also helped to create a shadow aspect within their patriarchal culture characterized by considerable insecurity and rampant superstition. i.e., penis sculptures and phallic amulets strewn around practically everywhere, mostly for “good luck” and to ward off the “evil eye”.
+Paradoxically, their fear of losing power or control may have also helped create a hidden or “shadow” aspect within their collective psyche characterized by considerable insecurity and rampant superstition. i.e., penis sculptures and phallic amulets strewn about everywhere for good luck or to ward off the “evil eye”.

-Our modern world and the United States in particular also emphasizes the male genitals and it’s many symbolic and societal meanings, i.e.. power, authority, masculinity, strength, virility, etc. White men currently carry both the privilege and the burden of being the dominant stakeholders in our highly competitive patriarchy and capitalistic society.
-Well, what’s so burdensome about occupying an elite status and a governing socioeconomic strata you may ask?
-It’s more about the concomitant psychological weight in the form of “performance anxiety” and constant pressure placed upon men to succeed, to be the biggest and best, and to flaunt their success, superiority and sometimes even their shlongs like angry and/or insecure alpha male chimpanzees.
-If that description happens to sound like Anthony Weiner or Donald Trump, well then I guess the Bruno Maglia shoe fits….. and you must NOT acquit.
+Our modern world and the United States in particular also emphasizes the male genitals and it’s numerous symbolic and sociological meanings, i.e.. power, authority, masculinity, virility, strength, etc. White men currently carry both the privilege and the lion share of the burden of being the dominant stakeholders in our competitive patriarchy and capitalistic society.
+Well, what’s so burdensome about occupying such an elite niche and governing socioeconomic status you might ask?
+It’s more about the concomitant psychological weight it brings with it in the form of an ever-present “performance anxiety” and pressure for men to succeed, to be the biggest and best, and then to flaunt their success, superiority and sometimes even their actual shlongs like angry or insecure alpha male chimpanzees.
+If such a crude or vulgar description sounds exaggerated or hyperbolic think for a moment about Anthony Weiner or Donald Trump and consider ……if the Bruno Maglia size 12 shoe fits then you must NOT acquit.
+Word.

-Neuroscience suggests that the brain seeks continual stimulation in the form of key neurotransmitters like dopamine and endorphins.
-The opposite state of a fully functioning and fully engaged manly man is a static depressed male or one who is crippled by anxiety and caught in a web of unhealthy or unproductive compulsions.
-Ironically, snorting mounds of cocaine or crystal meth are (at least physiologically speaking) potentially misguided and pathological attempts to “ignite” or reinvigorate ones essential inner caveman, particularly when the brain’s pilot light/ignition switch (just like on the manly outdoor barbecue grill) has stopped working.
-I say pathological because all that illegal drugs or dopaminergic stimulants like methamphetamine end up doing is turning the user into a pimply faced drug addict who needs to steal your 60 inch flat screen TV so that he/she can buy more drugs.
-Richard Pryor the stand-up comedian spoke of this misguided notion of compulsive masculinity, depression, self-esteem, and hubris when he literally lit himself on fire while smoking crack cocaine.
-The point doesn’t get much more visually graphic than that.
+Neuroscience suggests that the brain seeks continual stimulation in the form of crucial neurotransmitters like dopamine and endorphins.
+The opposite state to a high functioning fully engaged man is a static sedentary depressed male or one who is crippled by anxiety and caught in a self-created web of unhealthy behavior and unproductive compulsions.
+Although clearly pathological, snorting mounds of cocaine or crystal meth are in some strange ways also understandable yet misguided attempts to reignite or reinvigorate ones core masculinity or inner caveman, particularly when the brain’s intrinsic pilot light/ignition switch (like a man’s outdoor barbecue grill) has stopped working.
+I say pathological because all that highly addictive drugs or dopaminergic stimulants like crack cocaine or methamphetamines end up doing is turning the hapless user into a pimple faced and toothless drug addict who needs to rob your house and steal your big flat screen TV so that he/she can buy more drugs.
+Richard Pryor the stand-up comedian spoke directly about his own misguided notions of masculinity, depression, self-esteem, and hubris when he LITERALLY lit himself on fire while smoking crack cocaine.
+The central point about toxic masculinity and its drain on the male psyche doesn’t get much more graphic than that.

-So like it or not we are a competitive lot and a carnivorous species that enjoys winning.
-Without a big win or a few timely successes many men become despairing, depressed, bitter, lethargic and all around miserable.
-Look at the average Chicago Cubs fan (until this year) or Atlanta Braves season ticket holder.
-Something important is missing in their pitiful lives that can only be cured with a pennant win.
-Over time their vitality, free testosterone and essential lifeforce has drained from their increasingly sedentary, diabetic and morbidly obese bodies.
-Screaming insults and eating tons of crappy food at the game is the very best they can do.
-This particular kind of ill-tempered Bleacher Bum, whether they realize it or not really wants to bring down a charging buffalo or crack the skull of a nosey Neanderthal attempting to get with his kin but all they can do is sit and watch the other team round the bases over and over and cuck dance in the dugout.
-No wonder they settle for getting plastered and starting fights with other angry drunk and depressed guys.
-They, much like Donald Trump and Anthony Weiner are still stuck in psychological adolescence comparing and contrasting their penis size.
-They haven’t learned to expand their definition of masculinity and have failed to embrace the deeper and far more mature meaning of the expression, “Buddy, It’s not the meat, it’s the motion”.
+So like it or not men are a competitive lot and a carnivorous species that enjoys winning.
+Without a big win or a few timely successes many men become despairing, depressed, bitter, lethargic and all around miserable human beings.
+Look at the average Chicago Cubs fan (until this year) or Atlanta Braves season ticket holders.
+Something important is missing in a losing sports fan’s life that can only be cured with a pennant win.
+Over time masculine vitality, free testosterone and essential manly man lifeforce has drained from his increasingly sedentary, diabetic and morbidly obese body.
+At this point, screaming obscenities, personally insulting players and eating a shit ton of junk food at the game is the very best he can do.
+This particular kind of ill-tempered Bleacher Bum whether they realize it or not really wants to bring down a charging buffalo or crack the skull of a nosey Neanderthal attempting to make it with his daughter or hot looking cave dwelling wife but all he can do is sit by and idly watch the opposing team round the bases over and over and then “cuck dance” in the dugout.
+No wonder many disgruntled sports fans settle for getting plastered on warm beer and fighting other angry drunks and losing team depressed guys.
+They, like other seemingly more successful men like Donald Trump and Anthony Weiner are essentially stuck in psychological adolescence comparing their hands, their feet, their Monopoly properties and of course their penis size.
+They haven’t learned to expand their fundamental definition of masculinity and have failed to embrace the deeper and far more mature meaning of the expression, “Buddy, It’s not the meat, it’s the motion”.

 Tony Soprano’s Penis Dream: https://youtu.be/apkoUIBj91w